deviodigital/delivery-fees-for-woocommerce/README.txt

 When you add the **DFWC Delivery Fees** shipping method to your shipping zone, it automatically turns your WooCommerce store's **Shipping** text into **Delivery**.

-Combine it with the PRO version and it will become the only WooCommerce delivery fees plugin you'll ever need!

 ## Built for delivery services

 WooCommerce lets you add *Shipping Zones* but what about companies who only offer delivery?

 That's where the Delivery Fees for WooCommerce plugin comes in!

-We know that not all businesses ship products, instead delivering them directly to customers so we created a custom WooCommerce Shipping Method to cater to delivery services like yours.
+We know that not all businesses ship products, instead delivering them directly to customers.
+So we created a custom WooCommerce Shipping Method to cater to delivery services like yours.

 ## Features